 Mark L. Eshbaugh is the author of Alternative Photography Processes.

 Malin Fabbri moved from Sweden to London to study, and earned an MA in Design at Central St. Martin’s.
-She has worked professionally with big media names in London, and has written three books on alternative photographic processes.
-In 1999 she began AlternativePhotography.com, and continues to be it’s editor.
+She has written five books on alternative photographic processes.
+In 2000 she began AlternativePhotography.com, and continues to be it’s editor.

 A Boston-based artist who have worked with pinhole for many years.
 Often combining the pinholes with cyanotypes or argyrotypes.